peterdesmet/movebank2gbif/mapping.md

 #### [nomenclaturalStatus](http://rs.tdwg.org/dwc/terms/index.htm#nomenclaturalStatus)
 n/a
 #### [taxonRemarks](http://rs.tdwg.org/dwc/terms/index.htm#taxonRemarks)

-SCD: We allow owners to store taxonomic information not valid in ITIS in the reference data file as `animal-taxon-detail` (optional, sometimes used), linked to records in the data file by the same `animal-id`= `individual-local-identifier` + `tag-id` = `tag-local-identifier`.
-Could concatonate `taxonomic detail not valid in ITIS: ` + value in `animal-taxon-detail` when present?
+SCD: We allow owners to store taxonomic information not valid in ITIS in the reference data file as `animal-taxon-detail` (optional, sometimes used), linked to records in the data file by the same `animal-id`= `individual-local-identifier`.
+Could concatonate `taxonomic detail not valid in ITIS: ` + value in `animal-taxon-detail` when present.
 Not included in the example dataset.

 ### MeasurementOrFact

 SCD: Possible we'll want to use terms from this class....